rcgsheffield/airbods/README.md

 # Overview

-There is an overview of the system in the [architecture diagram](https://drive.google.com/file/d/1gzuFhhOR7JmASPKYVPKwvyLrUiUHpojA/view?usp=sharing).
+There is an **overview of the system in the [architecture diagram](https://drive.google.com/file/d/1gzuFhhOR7JmASPKYVPKwvyLrUiUHpojA/view?usp=sharing)**.

 The system comprises two major parts: